 On the evening of October 9, 1992, a meteoroid weighing more than two tons punctured Earth’s atmosphere.
-Brighter than the full Moon, its descent was accompanied by sonic explosions as it broke apart and screamed across the sky in northeastern United States.
-The fireball was seen on a flight path for over 450 miles before a small chunk of it—the only piece ever recovered—went through the trunk of a parked car in Peekskill, New York.
+Brighter than a full Moon, sonic explosions accompanied its descent as it broke apart while sreaming across the sky in northeastern United States.
+The visual flightpath of the meteoroid extended for 450 miles before a small chunk of it—the only piece ever recovered—went through the trunk of a parked car in Peekskill, New York

-The Peekskill fireball had a pronounced greenish color and was traveling northeasterly when it was seen to undergo catastrophic fragmentation at an altitude of approximately 25 miles.
-This event was captured on video in multiple cities as a result of video cameras trained on high school football games reflexively pointing skyward to capture the phenomena in the evening sky.
+The Peekskill fireball had a pronounced greenish color and was traveling northeasterly when it was seen to undergo catastrophic fragmentation at approximately 25 miles of altitude.
+This event was captured on video in multiple cities as a result of video cameras trained on high school football games reflexively panning upward to capture the phenomena in the evening sky.
 See a selection of the best videos in the video gallery.

 Peekskill in Science

-The Peekskill Meteorite Car ("PMC"), a 1980 red Chevy Malibu, is one of the two most famous objects struck by a meteorite (the other, Ms. Ann Hodges, died in 1972.)
-As a result, the car has appeared on display in trade fairs and museums throughout the world, including New York City's American Museum of Natural History.
-A handful of select references and newspaper clippings regarding the same can be found here.
+The Peekskill Meteorite Car ("PMC"), a 1980 red Chevy Malibu, is one of the two most famous objects struck by a meteorite (the other, Ms. Ann Hodges, died in 1972).
+The PMC has appeared on display in trade fairs and museums throughout the world, including at New York City's American Museum of Natural History.
+A handful of select references and newspaper clippings can be found here.